vikeshpandey/rekognition-example/README.md

 - detecting faces with bounding boxes
 - detecting labels in videos

-##Detecting custom labels
+## Detecting custom labels
-for detecting custom labels, the following pre-requisites should be met:
+For detecting custom labels, the following pre-requisites should be met:

 - create three s3 buckets for containing training data, testing data and output of rekognition training job.
 - ensure than rekognition has appropriate permissions on those s3 buckets. for details on how to set this up, please